timeplus-io/docs/docs/proton-faq.md

 - **We're building a new community around unified streaming and data processing**.
 ClickHouse paved the way for processing, but we have much to experiment and discover together around streaming.
 We can't wait to get feedback from developers and users within organizations of all sizes and degrees of streaming maturity.

-## What uses, commercial and beyond, are allowed with the open source Proton project?
+## What uses, commercial and beyond, are allowed with the open source Proton project? {#use}

 Under Apache License 2.0, you are allowed to modify, distribute, and sublicense the open source edition of Proton as it's available on GitHub.